damienmaguire/Tesla-Charger/README.md

 28/02/18 : V3 design files released with grounds fixed.
 Also new S/W thanks to Tom DeBree released but untested as of today.
 Also pictures of mod required on V1 and V2 boards.

+02/05/18 : V3 board and new software tested and working in my BMW E31 project car.

 Enjoy!